collorg/halfORM/docs/tutorial/first-steps.md

 - **Manage transactions**
 - **Access database metadata**

+!!! tip "Model Details"
+    For complete information about the Model class and its responsibilities, see [Model Architecture in Fundamentals](../fundamentals.md#model-class).

 ## Exploring the Database Schema

 Let's explore what's in our database using halfORM: